axelarnetwork/webdocs/docs/setup/setup-testnet.md

 # Join the Axelar testnet for the first time

-Start your Axelar node and begin downloading the blockchain.
+Start your Axelar node and download the blockchain.

 !> :fire: The Axelar Network is under development. **Do not transfer any real assets over the Axelar testnet.** Only use testnet tokens that you're not afraid to lose.
 Axelar is not responsible for any assets lost, frozen, or unrecoverable in any state or condition.

-> [!TIP] Choose to run your Axelar node in docker mode or binary mode.
+> [!NOTE] Choose to run your Axelar node in docker mode or binary mode.
+>
 > Look for **Docker only:** or **Binary only:** for instructions specific to your chosen mode.

 ## Prerequisites